 - Why you take it (such as what type of cancer you have)

 If you need help making this list, tell your healthcare provider.
 If you’re taking oral chemotherapy, bring it with you in the original prescription bottle when you see your healthcare provider.
 Your healthcare provider will tell you if you need to bring it to the hospital if you’re admitted.
 Don’t bring any other medications with you unless told by your healthcare provider.Back to top

 - If you’re running low on your medication, you must call your healthcare provider’s office at least 5 business days (Monday through Friday) before you will run out.
-This is so your doctor can send a refill to your pharmacy.
+This is so your healthcare provider can send a refill to your pharmacy.